sabrinaam/unixcommandlines/Linux_commands.md

+## Miscellaneous Commands

+Notes:
-## Miscellaneous commands I've been using for file editing and more.
+- I've been using these commands for file editing and other miscellaneous tasks.

-Some commands might be repeated, I'm using this repository to store everything I'm using and may use again in the future.
+- Some commands might be repeated, I'm using this repository to store everything I'm using and may use again in the future.

-##### Many thanks to Dr. Fernando Baldi, Dr. Gota Morota, Dr. Sabrina Kluska, Dr. Daniela Lourenco, and so many others that shared their knowledge with me.
+- ##### Many thanks to Dr. Fernando Baldi, Dr. Gota Morota, Dr. Sabrina Kluska, Dr. Daniela Lourenco, and so many others that shared their knowledge with me.

 ### 1. Change comma separation to TAB